miketanca/UraniumUI/docs/en/themes/material/components/PickerField.md

 | --- | --- |
 | ![MAUI Material PickerField](../../../../images/pickerfield-icon-light-android.gif) | ![MAUI Material PickerField](../../../../images/pickerfield-icon-dark-ios.gif) |

+> [!TIP]
+> You can use any `ImageSource` object as Icon.
+But `FontImageSource` is recommended as it can change its color when focused.
+> Refer to the [Icons Documentation](../../../theming/Icons.md) for more details on using icons.

 ## AllowClear
 PickerFields support clearing the selected item by setting the `AllowClear` property to `true`.
 Default value is `true`.
 You can make it `false` to disable clearing.